rodrigosilvacosme/stevens-master-thesis-latex-model/README.md

 This is not an official model from Stevens.
 The one provided by Stevens Library on the website is outdated and this is a initiative to keep a students run up to date version of the model.

 ## Contributing
-Feel free to upload any modifications in standard required by the Library and to contact me at `rsilvaco@stevens.edu`.
+Feel free to upload any modifications in formatting required by the Library and to contact me at `rsilvaco@stevens.edu`.